onefoursix/docker-sdc-hdi-ubuntu/README.md

 #### HDInsights Hadoop Config Files

-Copy the directories `/etc/hadoop/conf` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.hadoop.conf` directory
+Copy the directory `/etc/hadoop/conf` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.hadoop.conf` directory

 #### HDInsights Hive Config Files

-Copy the directories `/etc/hive/conf` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.hive.conf` directory
+Copy the directory `/etc/hive/conf` from one of the nodes on the target HDInsights Cluster to this project's `resources/etc.hive.conf` directory